Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Project Direction/Ideation/Project Refinement/Project Proposal.md

 1. Derive relationship between water scarcity and urban morphology
 	1. Morphology will be categorised into undeveloped land, residential land and built urban land, with information on the population density
-	2. Water scarcity will be a binary input
+	2. Water scarcity can be a percentage value (access to sanitised water by region)

-		1. Determine relationship between morphology, population density and water scarcity
+		1. Determine relationship between morphology, population density and water scarcity using one way anova test (Post-hoc Turkey) or Kruskal Wallis test (Post-hoc Dunne), depending on whether the data is normally distributed
+		2. Convert urban morphology data
 ## Datasets
 [[Datasets]]
 ### Assessment Criteria